cloudflare/workers-honeycomb-logger/README.md

 ```

 The one caveat with sampling and distributed tracing is that if you sample in both/all systems independently of one another, that it
 becomes likely that you will get partial traces.
-This is currently also true for Durable Objects, although we have ideas on how to fix that.